 Wettlaufer, J.D., K.W.
 Burke, A. Schizkoske, D.V.
 Beresford and P.R.
 Martin.
 2018.
 Ecological divergence of burying beetles into the forest canopy.
 PeerJ 6:e5829. link R code & dataset [Jill Wettlaufer's honours thesis project in our lab]

 Bonier, F., P.R.
 Martin, T.W.
 Small, J.E.
 Danner, R.M.
 Danner, W.A.
 Nelson and I.T.
 Moore.
 2018.
 Energetic costs and strategies of post-juvenal molt in an equatorial bird, the Rufous-collared Sparrows (Zonotrichia capensis).
 Ornitología Neotropical 29:S19-S28. pdf

 Patrick, A.M.K., V.G.
 Rohwer and P.R.
 Martin.
 2017.
 Evidence for individual consistency and location effects on nest morphology in a population of Yellow Warblers (Setophaga petechia).
 Wilson Journal of Ornithology 129:469-480. pdf [Allie Patrick's honours thesis project in our lab]

 Rohwer, V.G., A. Pauw and P.R.
 Martin.
 2017.
 Fluff-thieving birds sabotage seed dispersal.
-Royal Society Open Science 4:160538. link dataset [Vanya Rohwer's graduate work in our lab] Featured in Times Live (South Africa).
+Royal Society Open Science 4:160538. link dataset [part of Vanya Rohwer's graduate work in our lab] Featured in Times Live (South Africa).